 Weight loss

-Carruthers says many alcoholic drinks are made up of empty calories.
-“A bottle of beer can have about 150 calories, while other drinks have high sugar content, such as a margarita with about 200 calories,” she says.
+Many alcoholic drinks, like cocktails and beer, are made up of empty calories.
+“A bottle of beer can have about 150 calories," Westfall says.
+"And other drinks, like a margarita, can have lots of sugar content, making it about 200 calories."

 Drinking can also cause cravings for greasy and salty foods, leading people to make unhealthy choices.